 A common pattern is to transition from an inpatient drug rehab in Bellevue to an outpatient rehab, as a sort of "step down."
 You can find out more about outpatient rehab here, like the intensive outpatient program (IOP) practiced by Evergreen.

-Generally speaking, you have to have a pretty good sense of yourself to know which style of treatment is going to be best for you.
+In general, you have to have a pretty good sense of yourself to know which style of treatment is going to be best for you.
 If you've tried rehab before and relapsed, or if you've had major issues with self control while trying to quit, inpatient might be best for you.

 Sometimes you just need a little extra push, and it can come from the most unlikely of places.
 Likewise, some people need ongoing help after their formal treatment is finished.